 Literature Resource Center

-Provides access to biographies, bibliographies, and critical analyses of authors and titles from every age and literary discipline.
+Access biographies, bibliographies, and critical analyses of authors and titles from every age and literary discipline.

-A leading online learning resource that helps anyone learn business, software, technology and creative skills through top-quality courses taught by recognized industry experts.
+A leading online learning resource that helps anyone learn business, software, technology, and creative skills through top-quality courses taught by recognized industry experts.

 Citations and abstracts for articles in all areas of medicine, including dentistry and nursing.

 Data and analyst reports on mutual funds and stocks.

 Our digital downloadable eBook and eAudiobook collection now includes titles available only to Cook Memorial Library District cardholders.
 Sign in at MyMediaMall.net with your library card number to access titles compatible with a variety of devices and operating systems.

 This online encyclopedia for children in grades 3 through 5; includes pictures, facts, links to reliable online resources, magazine articles, projects, and experiments.

 New Book of Popular Science